 Who We Are

-Women United is an affinity group within the United Way of the Big Bend, comprised of women leadership givers* who are passionate and committed to the work of the United Way.
-Originating in 2005, the group has grown to become an influential force of women philanthropists who give, advocate, and volunteer to impact the lives of women and children throughout the Big Bend.
+Women United is an affinity group within the United Way of the Big Bend, comprised of Women Leadership Givers* who are passionate and committed to the work of the United Way.
+Founded in 2005, by Tallahassee business woman Susie Busch-Transou, the group has since grown to become an influential force of women philanthropists who give, advocate, and volunteer to impact the lives of women and children throughout the Big Bend.

 *Leadership Givers donate $1,000 or more annually to the United Way of the Big Bend